Jonathan Riley-Smith

-Provenance and early life
+Early life

 Riley-Smith was the eldest of four children born into a prosperous Yorkshire brewing family.
 His maternal grandfather (to whose memory he later dedicated his book What Were the Crusades?) was the British Conservative Party MP, John Craik-Henderson (1890-1971).

 He attended Eton College and Trinity College, Cambridge, where he took his BA (1960), MA (1964), PhD (1964), and LittD (2001).

 Academic career

 Riley-Smith taught at the University of St Andrews (1964–1972), Queens' College, Cambridge (1972-1978), Royal Holloway College, London (1978–1994) as well as at Emmanuel (1994–2005).
 His many respected publications on the origins of the crusading movement and the motivations of the first crusaders have deeply influenced current historiography of the crusades: in an appreciative obituary, a senior colleague described Riley-Smith as "quite simply the leading historian of the crusades anywhere in the world".

 He was appointed a Knight of Grace and Devotion of the Sovereign Military Order of Malta and a Bailiff Grand Cross of the Most Venerable Order of the Hospital of Saint John of Jerusalem.

 Riley-Smith appeared in the documentary series Crusades (1995) as an historical authority.
-However, the series adopted the by then outdated views of Steven Runciman, which were not held by the interviewed experts.
-Then the producers edited the taped interviews so that the historians seemed to be agreeing with Runciman.
-Riley-Smith said of the producers, "they made me appear to say things that I do not believe!"
+However, the series adopted the views of Steven Runciman, which were not held by Riley-Smith.
+The producers then edited the taped interviews so that the historians seemed to agree with Runciman.
+Riley-Smith said of the producers that "they made me appear to say things that I do not believe!"
+In 2006, he delivered the Gifford Lectures on The Crusades and Christianity at the University of Edinburgh.